Longest-living animal gives up ocean secrets

 Up until now, instrumental observations of the oceans have only spanned the last 100 years or so, whilst reconstructions using marine sediment cores come with significant age uncertainties.
 This has limited the ability of researchers to look further back in time and examine the role the ocean plays in the wider climate system using such detailed statistical analyses.

-Co-author of the study Professor Ian Hall, from the School of Earth and Ocean Sciences, said: “Our results highlight the challenge of basing our understanding of the climate system on generally short observational records.
+Co-author of the study Professor Ian Hall, from the School of Earth and Environmental Sciences, said: “Our results highlight the challenge of basing our understanding of the climate system on generally short observational records.

 “Whilst they likely capture an element of natural variability, the strong anthropogenic trends observed over recent decades likely masks the true natural rhythms of the climate system.
 These data therefore provides an invaluable archive of the natural state of the ocean system and the expression of anthropogenic change over the last 1000 years.